-Being a research institute, human capital is central to the Council and as such, expenditure on compensation of employees accounts for 50%, or R846 million, of the total projected expenditure over the MTEF.
-The Council's staff complement for 2020/21 was estimated at 502 and is expected to reduce gradually over the next three years, with salary cost adjustments being effected annually in line with inflation and Treasury instructions.
-Expenditure amounting to R956 million, or 57% of total projected spending over the MTEF, is allocated to the implementation and support of research activities.
-The main cost drivers include direct research costs, which incorporate fieldwork expenses, travel, accommodation and other sundry research costs.
+Being a research institute, human capital is central to the Council and as such, expenditure on compensation of employee's accounts for an estimated 45%, or R842 million, of the total projected expenditure over the MTEF.
+The Council's staff complement for 2021/22 has been reduced to the current 420 and is expected to be retained at this level as the reduction of staff that was implemented served to limit the staff complement to only essential positions and vacancies in line with Treasury instructions on salary caps.
+Expenditure amounting to R407 million, or 49% of total projected spending over the MTEF, is allocated to implementation and support of research activities.
+The main cost drivers include direct research costs, which incorporate fieldwork expenses, travel, accommodation, and other sundry research costs.
+This includes the provision of personal protective equipment (PPE) and other Covid-19 related protocols put in place as part of the HSRC's response to the ongoing pandemic.
 Goods and services encompass expenses required to run the institution optimally, namely, research costs, operating costs, administrative costs and capital expenditure through depreciation and amortisation.